WGBH/AAPB2/app/views/override/legal/privacy.md

 We may offer an email listserv via third party services.
 We will always provide a clear and convenient method of unsubscribing to our mailings.
-If you no longer wish to receive a specific newsletter, follow the “unsubscribe” instructions located in each newsletter or email, or by going to the Site's Contact Us page and send us a message.
+If you no longer wish to receive a specific newsletter, follow the "unsubscribe" instructions located in each newsletter or email, or by going to the Site's Contact Us page and send us a message.
 We will update our records as soon as possible.